Children react to medicines in different ways. Some kids may get a rash from medicines that include:

 - Contrast dyes used in X-rays and MRIs

-He may also suggest giving your kid an antihistamine such as diphenhydramine.
+The doctor may suggest giving your child an antihistamine such as diphenhydramine.
 If your child gets a rash from a non-prescription medicine, stop giving it immediately.
 Call your doctor if you need suggestions for a different drug.